formbricks/AWS-ECS-Deployment/terraform/core-infra/README.md

 # Core Infrastructure for Formbricks

-This Terraform project provisions the essential AWS infrastructure to host Formbricks as an ECS Fargate workload.
+This Terraform module provisions the essential AWS infrastructure to host Formbricks as an ECS Fargate workload.

-**Resources Created**
+## Resources Created

 * **Networking (VPC):**
     * Public subnets (one per AZ, using the first two in the region).
     * Private subnets (one per AZ, using the first two in the region).
     * NAT Gateways (one per AZ for high availability).
     * Internet Gateway.
-    * Route tables for efficient traffic management.
+    * Associated Route Tables.
 * **ECS Cluster:**
     * Fargate capacity providers (optimized for a mix of regular and spot instances).
-    * CloudWatch Container Insights for cluster monitoring.
+    * CloudWatch log groups with Container Insights enabled for cluster monitoring.
 * **Service Discovery:**
     * Private DNS namespace for seamless internal service communication.

+## Deployment

-**Prerequisites**
+1. **Prerequisites**
     * Terraform installed on your system.
     * Valid AWS credentials configured (via env variables, profile, etc.)

-**Deployment**

-1. Set AWS Credentials:
+    * Change directory to `terraform/core-infra`

+2. **Set AWS Credentials**
    ```shell
    export AWS_ACCESS_KEY_ID=your_access_key
    export AWS_SECRET_ACCESS_KEY=your_secret_key
    ```

-2. Initialize Terraform:
+3. **Initialize Terraform**
 	```shell
 	terraform init
 	```

-3. Review and Apply Changes:
+4. **Review and Apply Changes**
 	```shell
 	terraform plan
 	terraform apply
 	```

-**Outputs**
+5. **Outputs**

-Terraform will provide values like the VPC ID and ECS cluster ARN on successful deployment.
+    Terraform will provide values for `vpc_id`, `cluster_arn`, `cluster_id` and `service_discovery_namespaces` on successful deployment.

-**Cleanup**
+## Cleanup
+**Important:** Before destroying this core infrastructure, ensure you've destroyed any dependent resources created by other Formbricks modules.

+To destroy the AWS resources created by this module, use:
 ```shell
 terraform destroy
 ```
-Important: Destroy dependent resources (other Formbricks modules) before destroying this core infrastructure.